 Canonicals: This is a potentially critical issue.
 Ensure that your pages are either self-canonicalized or canonicalized to where they should be (yes, that means not to the homepage).

 XML Sitemap: Make sure to submit a new sitemap - including all new URLs - to GSC.

 Platform (CMS) Migration

 Your CMS is what your website is built on.
 You might have a custom site or an SPA (single page application,) or be utilizing WordPress (the best-known CMS), Shopify, or any number of other services.

 The risks of platform migrations depend on each platform’s capabilities: the one you migrate from and the one you are migrating to.
 You should confirm that the platform you choose enables you to have SEO control over your website.
 Also, consider whether URL rewrites will be necessary, as they are frequently required to fit within each system’s structure and conventions.
 A few items that might hinder your traffic after platform migrations:

 Platform Capabilities: Ideally, it should be fine if your platform is good enough to fulfill your business needs and cover the SEO capabilities necessary for online success.

 Other Factors: The factors mentioned above for domain, URL, and protocol migrations above should be considered here as well.

 Redesigning your website without any structural or URL changes is a relatively risk-free option for migrations.
-The only major concerns for web design migrations are:
+Changing and redesigning your website taking SEO and user experience into account is beneficial for your website, and there are only a few major concerns for web design migrations which are: